open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 ## 0.111.0 to 0.112.0

-We move hpa behavior config from `autoscaling.behavior` to `autoscaling.hpa.behavior`.
+We move hpa behavior configuration from `autoscaling.behavior` to `autoscaling.hpa.behavior`.

 ## 0.110.0 to 0.110.1 or 0.110.2